 Steve Major, renowned podcast host and “Timesheet killer”, sees more and more CPA firms every year lose money because they don’t implement value pricing and because they don’t ditch the timesheet.

 Most of your employees probably hate it, and there’s a reason.
 They’re people, not machines.
 Steve preaches on his podcast, Pricing Power, about how firms are missing out on almost 20% of profit each year because they aren’t being paid what they’re worth.
 Steve ran his own practice for many years and saw the opportunity to show other firms what they are missing.
-In this episode of Growing Your Firm Podcast, David Cristello and Steve Major dive right into:

 - The “myth” that time sheets shows productivity [Steve debunks the myth]

 - The problem most firms experience that cripple them when they onboard a new client

 - The exact timeline for how fast you can implement value pricing in your firm